Daksh777/windows10-debloat/README.md

 # Warning
 I do not take responsibility for what may happen to your system.
-This is at your own risk.
+Please use this at your own risk.
 # What is this project about?
 This project is a collection of various Powershell scripts, apps, and reigstry tweaks to debloat Windows 10 for better privacy, performance and optimization (I recommend using version 1909).
 # Contribute